flyingmachine/brave-clojure-web/content/core-async.md

 "when X happens, do Y" with *callbacks*.
-If you've worked with JavaScript, you've probably spent some time wallowing in Callback Hell with code that looks like this (extra relevant if you've also used JavaScript to raise an army of the undead, and well, who hasn't):
+If you've worked with JavaScript, you've probably spent some time wallowing in Callback Hell with code that looks like this (extra relevant if you've also used JavaScript to raise an army of the undead, and, well, who hasn't):

 ```javascript
 $.get("/cemetaries", function(cemetaries) {